* Global equities surge on European debt accord

 By Herbert Lash

-NEW YORK, Oct 27 (Reuters) - A long-awaited plan to staunch the European debt crisis sparked euphoria across financial markets on Thursday, driving up the euro and the price of world stocks and commodities, while thrashing the dollar.
+NEW YORK, Oct 27 (Reuters) - A long-awaited plan to staunch the European debt crisis sparked euphoria across financial markets on Thursday, driving up the value of the euro and the price of world stocks, crude oil and other commodities.

 Major U.S. stock indices, which had been close to bear territory in the summer because of the debt crisis, climbed back into the black for 2011, with the benchmark S&P 500 on track to post its biggest monthly gain since 1974.

-Metal prices jumped 5 percent or more, U.S. oil rose more than 4 percent and the euro gained more than 2 percent after European leaders agreed to a sweeping plan to resolve a crisis that has threatened to push the U.S. and other economies back into recession.
+Metal prices jumped 5 percent or more, U.S. oil rose more than 4 percent and the euro gained 2.4 percent after European leaders agreed to a sweeping plan to resolve a crisis that has threatened to push the U.S. and other economies back into recession.

-The deal reached in Brussels envisions a recapitalization of European banks, a far more powerful rescue fund for the euro zone and 50 percent losses for Greek debt holders.
+The deal envisions a recapitalization of European banks, a far more powerful rescue fund for the euro zone and 50 percent losses for Greek debt holders.

 For the moment, investors shrugged off the fact that key aspects of the deal, including the mechanics of boosting the firepower of the European Financial Stability Facility and providing Greek debt relief, could take weeks to finalize.